-The IS&T Minor will teach you about the impact of information and information technology on society, individuals and organizations.
+The Information Sciences Minor will teach you about the impact of information and information technology on society, individuals and organizations.
 You will acquire information and technology literacy skills enabling you to know how and where to find information, how to use it strategically, and how to design information containers and access systems in a variety of settings.
 You will also learn how policies governing access and control of information resources are set and how policy affects organizations, individuals and society.

-Requirements for the IS&T Minor
+Requirements for the Information Sciences Minor

 The Minor requires 18 hours of coursework, which must include:

-Undergraduate Minor Courses
+|Explore Information Science Undergraduate Courses

 Declaring for the Minor in IS&T